-Community Health Board Meeker-McLeod-Sibley Community Health Services Hutchinson, Minnesota
+Community Health Board Meeker-McLeod-Sibley Community Health Services Glencoe, Minnesota

-Report on Compliance for Each Major Federal Program
+Report on Compliance for the Major Federal Program

-We have audited Meeker-McLeod-Sibley Community Health Services' compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of the Health Services' major federal programs for the year ended December 31, 2015.
-Meeker-McLeod-Sibley Community Health Services' major federal programs are identified in the Summary of Auditor's Results section of the accompanying Schedule of Findings and Questioned Costs.
+We have audited Meeker-McLeod-Sibley Community Health Services' compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on the Health Services' major federal program for the year ended December 31, 2016.
+Meeker-McLeod-Sibley Community Health Services' major federal program is identified in the Summary of Auditor's Results section of the accompanying Schedule of Findings and Questioned Costs.